Tanisha572/Missionaries-and-Cannibals/README.md

 - Breath-First Search  and Depth-First Search algorithms can be used for traversing the space.

-    - Depth-First Search, although more intuitive approach to reach the goal state, is not the most optimised method as it doesn't guarantee shortest path.
+    - Depth-First Search, although more intuitive approach to reach the goal state, it is not the most optimised method as it doesn't guarantee shortest path.

-    - Breath-First Search would always ensure that the goal state is not only reache correctly, adhering to the conditions, but also in minimum no. of moves.
+    - Breath-First Search would always ensure that the goal state is not only reached correctly adhering to the conditions, but also in minimum no. of moves.